Saturday, September 13, 2008

 Now their intent may not necessarily be to harm any child and for one thing most kids would soon realize this person wasn't their (chronological) age, however it does cause children especially the 12's and younger to feel ill at ease and in some circumstances distressed even.

 Many parents will feel at least a sense of unease at your presence in oversized school pinafore dress, white socks and pigtails and most would conclude you wanted their child's attention to harm them.
-In that context it isn't that surprising that your local police department will be called and will expect you explain yourself.
+In that context it isn't that surprising that your local police department will be called and will expect you to explain yourself.

 Causing children to feel this uncomfortable is just plain wrong, may well result in verbal even physical abuse to you from parents and is a extremely stupid AND serious thing to do even if from your point of view you're just placing yourself back at school feeling still that age.